 A feud over "quality of life" issues with neighbor Jim Belushi ended amicably in a historic and hysteric guest spot on his show, "According to Jim," which once again proved she’s as active and attractive as ever.
 Batman’s formidable feline, Belushi’s archly attractive enemy.

-All American Speakers is a speakers bureau and booking agency providing information on booking Julie Newmar for speaking engagements, personal appearances and corporate events.
-Contact an All American Speakers Bureau booking agent for more information on Julie Newmar speaking fees, availability, speech topics and cost to hire for your next event.
+All American Speakers Bureau is a full-service talent booking agency providing information on booking Julie Newmar for speaking engagements, personal appearances and corporate events.
+Contact an All American Speakers Bureau booking agent for more information on Julie Newmar speaking fees, availability, speech topics and cost to hire for your next live or virtual event.